 You could also be charged with a drunk driving offense if you are visibly impaired from a combination of drugs and alcohol, even though you are below the legal blood alcohol content limit.

-At the Law Offices of Derrick E. George, P.C., we offer a free initial consultation to discuss the charges you face.
+At George Law, we offer a free initial consultation to discuss the charges you face.
 Attorney Derrick E. George has over 10 years of experience defending people who are accused of driving offenses involving drugs or alcohol.

 What Is Operating With the Presence of Drugs?